 - Guide Entry fees are only covered for sights listed under What to Expect.

-Senso-ji Temple: Tour this renowned Tokyo temple with its intricately designed gateway and quaint, retro shopping lanes.
-Don’t forget to taste the enchanting dango (mochi balls) from Soratsuki!
+Senso-ji Temple: Visit this renowned temple in Tokyo, featuring an ornate entrance and fascinating retro shopping streets.
+Don’t forget to try the adorable dango (mochi balls) from Soratsuki!

 - This is a walking tour.
 Pick up is on foot.